EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 | MID meter (if not built-in) | £80 – £200 | Some chargers include this; check before buying |

-| Typical total (single 7kW) | £800 – £2,500 | After OZEV grant where applicable |
+| Typical total (single 7kW) | £800 – £2,500 | Before any grant.
+Most holiday lets are not eligible for the OZEV grant (see below). |

 Payback period: Based on typical guest charging patterns, an installed charger pays for itself in 12–24 months once monetised.
 The Cord EV economic model and our own pilot data both put typical guest charging revenue at £20–£60 per booking, depending on stay length and guest behaviour.